hupratt/chirpy/_posts/2023-04-05-trying-out-an-android-rat.md

 <iframe width="100%" height="400px" src="https://youtube.craftstudios.shop/uploads/netgear/Videos/chirpy/2023-04-05%2022-31-03.mp4" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen sandbox></iframe>

 </div>

+## Conclusion

+I started this pen-tester/security journey recently and it feels like oppening a pandora's box.
+The modern hacker has so many tools available at his disposal and the scary part is that I needed absolutely no programming knowledge to pull this off.
+A bit of curiosity sprinkled with some persistence here and there did the trick.
+If this blog post could convey one idea it is this: be extremely careful with the apps you install even when they come from the app store.

 Thank you for reading